What Is a Power of Attorney

 Elderly individuals often obtain a special type of power of attorney known as a “durable” power of attorney.
 Like an ordinary power of attorney, a durable power of attorney can be instituted at any time; however, if you were to become incapacitated, the durable power of attorney will remain in effect.
 Additionally, a durable power of attorney can also be crafted so that the transfer of financial and medical decision-making only takes effect if and when you become incapacitated.
 A durable power of attorney is commonly utilized by aging individuals who anticipate they may need future assistance in making decisions about their health and well-being.
 A durable power of attorney is an inexpensive and easy way for you to confer decision-making power to the person of your choice when the time is necessary.

-Make Certain Your POA is Specific and Protection Your Interests
+Make Certain Your POA is Specific and Protects Your Interests

 Although generic durable power of attorney forms are available from various resources, you should be cautious in using them for several reasons.